-The leadership program identifies skills for our students who are just embarking on the leadership journey to our seniors who are honing their skills for the job search.
+The leadership program identifies skills for our students who are just embarking on their leadership journey to our seniors who are honing their skills for the job search.
 Students do not need to have a "formal“ title to participate in each series.
 Content and delivery vary but each series focuses on developing and strengthening demonstrated skills that future employers will be seeking.

 Leadership Through Involvement

 One of the best ways students can develop their own leadership skills is through club involvement.
-Both on the participant and executive board levels, students are able to develop skills in the areas of: group dynamics, communication, trust, follow through, time management, negotiating and much more!
-Students are also able to use their experiences to develop and grow their own personal Leadership styles.
+Both on the participant and executive board levels, students are able to develop skills in the areas of group dynamics, communication, trust, follow through, time management, negotiating, and much more!
+Students are also able to use their experiences to develop and grow their own personal leadership styles.

 Leadership Series by class year

 Skills Learned: Ability to work in a team, communication skills (verbal and written), and leadership styles

 Art of Leadership, Sophomore level students

 Skills Learned: Problem solving, initiative, creativity, and critical thinking

 Skills Learned: Strong work ethic, attention to detail, tactfulness, and interpersonal and technical skills